RushSecond/RogueChallenges/README.txt

 - Again the damage only affects spells, and rounds to the nearest whole number.

 ----- Rogue Challenge 13:
---- 1 less SP in every third realm.
+--- Every 4 realms, there's one less Memory Orb to pick up.

-- Affects realms 3, 6, 9, 12, etc.
+- Affects realms 4, 8, 12, 16, etc.
 - I put this challenge last since its has the greatest difficulty/interesting ratio.

+----- Unfair Challenge:
+--- All nerfs I've made to Rogue Challenges are reverted.
+This is REALLY HARD.

+- Realm 8 onward has an additional gate.
+- Wizards have a 100% chance of appearing in realm 7 onward.
+- Instead of every 4 realms, there's one less Memory Orb every 3 realms.
+- Good luck.
+You'll need it.

 ---------------------------------------------------------------------------------------------------